 The group is notable for its violent antisemitic rhetoric, its racist views and its policy allowing members of other racist groups to join NSM while remaining members of other groups.
 NSM became the largest membership-based neo-Nazi group in this country through the 2000s and into the following decade.
 The group’s brand and tactics of demonstrating in quasi-Nazi uniforms stalled, and its membership tally subsequently dipped.
 Since 2015, the group has sought to reinvigorate itself by forming coalitions with other white power groups.
 NSM arrived at the center of the deadly riot in Charlottesville, Virginia, in August 2017 via that strategy, which devastated the group.
-NSM’s membership continues to dwindle, and its former leader, Jeff Schoep, remains a defendant in the Sines v.
-Kessler civil trial, which targets those who planned and promoted the deadly 2017 “Unite the Right” rally in Charlottesville.
+NSM’s membership continues to dwindle.
+It, as well as its former leader, Jeff Schoep, were defendants in the Sines v.
+Kessler civil trial, which targeted those who planned and promoted the deadly 2017 “Unite the Right” rally in Charlottesville.
 On Nov.
 23, 2021, a federal court in Virginia found both Schoep and NSM, along a slew of other defendants, guilty on charges of civil conspiracy.

 In Their Own Words

 “I’m a [expletive] Nazi and I’m [expletive] proud of it.” – Burt Colucci, in footage of his arrest in Arizona, April 19, 2021

 “You know what this bullshit translates to?
 White people got nice shit, white people worked for it, and Black people want it. … They have no interest in equality.
 They want to fucking rule us.” – NSM leader Burt Colucci on NSM’s podcast, June 2, 2020